-Sharing sessions and training activities are organised regularly to share best practice models for building social capital, as well as engaging new potential partners and SC.Net members, in order to provide support for grantees.
+Sharing sessions and training activities are organised regularly to share best practice models for building social capital, as well as engaging new potential partners, in order to provide support for grantees.
 For details, please refer to the CIIF website.

 For enquiries, please contact the Secretariat: